PereViader/ManualDi/README.md

 [![Test and publish](https://github.com/PereViader/ManualDi/actions/workflows/TestAndPublish.yml/badge.svg)](https://github.com/PereViader/ManualDi/actions/workflows/TestAndPublish.yml)

 Welcome to ManualDi.
-A C# dependency injection library for both Unity3d and pure C# solutions.
+A C# manual dependency injection library for both Unity3d and pure C# solutions.

-The principles this project is based on are:
+The project is grounded on the following five fundamentals:
- - Understandable: A new developer should be able to quickly understand how to use it
- - Familiar: Concepts used by the container should be the same as already as existing containers
- - Fast: The container should be able to resolve the object graph quickly and efficiently
+ - Fast: Operations must be quick and efficient.
- - Responsible: New features added to the container should not degrade performance
- - Natural: We should invest our time on providing value and not on getting things to work
+ - Flexible: The container's pipeline should support custom functionality.
- - Easy: Adding functionality should not require a high mental load
+ - Functional: Achieving desired behaviors should require minimal boilerplate.
- - Pluggable:  Easily customize the container and provide extra functionality by hooking into its pipeline
- - Default: The container should do as much work as possible so the user has to do the least work as possible
+ - Familiar: The container should use simple concepts and, where possible, leverage those already familiar from other containers.
+ - Fathomable: Functionality should be easy to read and understand.

 # Benchmark